Mikeysax/mikey/README.md

 ```$ mikey erase actions``` | ```$ mikey -e components``` | ```$ mikey erase containers```

-Or if you want to erase all defaults:
+If you want to erase all stored defaults:

 ```$ mikey erase all```    |    ```$ mikey -e all```